al-jshen/talos/README.md

 # talos

-Experimental DSL for statistical modelling in Rust.
+Experimental crate for statistical modelling in Rust.